 Google.com websites indexed

+Using some SEO techniques like site:search can also help us with the predictions.
 It is interesting to see Ireland have so many websites indexed!
 In virtually all other areas, they are either in the middle or towards the end.
-Interestingly, Denmark ranks second and the second favourite to win, Norway, also picks up some points!
+Interestingly, Denmark ranks second and the second favourite to win, Norway, also picks up some points! .

 Now, if you can remember, YouTube metrics award double points – for the countries that have little to no social media presence, they could pick up enough points here to win this contest outright.
 Denmark has been the favourite to win for weeks now and it’s no surprise to see them first but look at that margin!